 - When selecting water pipe insulation, consider the R-value of the various options.
 R-value is a measurement that quantifies the resistance to heat flow of a given material.
 The higher the R-value, the greater the insulating power of that material.
 The R-value may not be displayed on pipe insulation, so you may need to do a little research.
 The colder your climate, the higher the R-value you should look for when choosing pipe insulation.

 - Remove any dirt or grease from the pipes before insulating.
 No matter what type of insulation you are putting on, it’s a good idea to give the pipes a quick once-over to help the insulation stick better.
 If you use a cleaner or anything damp, make sure the pipes are dry before installing the insulation.
 Moisture of any kind can cause the insulation to come loose.

-- Check on the pipe insulation yearly to make sure that its still in good condition and that the pipes are completely covered each winter.
-The duct tape and self-sealing adhesive on the insulation may come loose over time and expose parts of the pipe.
+- Check the pipe insulation yearly to make sure that it's still in good condition and that the pipes are completely covered.
+Duct tape or self-sealing strips on the insulation may come loose over time and expose parts of the pipe.
 If the pipes are not completely covered, reseal those areas before winter temperatures drop.